 Cognition and Learning needs:

 Any child who receives additional intervention (Wave 3) for Reading, Writing, Numeracy and Spelling will have clear, focused targets identified by the class teacher in liaison with the Learning Support Assistant and SENCo.
-These targets are shared with both the child and the parent/carer on a termly basis and parents are welcome to contribute to this process if they wish to.
+These targets are shared with the child.

 Social, Emotional and Mental Health:

-We employ two Emotional Literacy Support Assistants (ELSA) who receive regular training on how to support and improve the welfare of vulnerable children.
-The ELSAs work with children who are experiencing emotional and behavioural difficulties on a weekly basis and are also deployed at lunchtimes to teach children strategies for positively interacting with their peers and resolving conflict.
+We employ two Emotional Literacy Support Assistants (ELSA) who receive regular training on how to support and improve the welfare of children.
+The ELSAs work with children who may be experiencing emotional difficulties on a weekly basis and are also deployed at lunchtimes to teach children strategies for positively interacting with their peers and resolving conflict.
 Within school, our ELSAs provide a one to one opportunity for children to address issues they may be experiencing and provide strategies for the child to use.
 You are encouraged to contact your child’s class teacher if you have any concerns over your child with regards to their emotional well-being and a request for the support of the ELSA may be made.
 The SENCo and ELSAs prioritise the referrals.
-Staff will contact you and a brochure outlining the role of the ELSA will be provided if your child is to work with the ELSA.
-On occasions, we also offer Therapeutic Storywriting.

 Sensory (Hearing and Visual) and Physical: